King’s InterHigh School

-InterHigh focuses on core subjects for GSCEs, but it’s worth noting that for additional fees kids can also access the likes of computer games development and film studies.
-‘Hands-on’ subjects like art, design, and anything that requires experiments is going to be a challenge for an online school so bear that in mind if you have a budding Rachel Whiteread or James Dyson.
+King’s InterHigh focuses on core subjects for GSCEs, but it’s worth noting that for additional fees kids can also access the likes of computer games development and film studies.

-Given the relatively high numbers of children who have left mainstream education to embrace InterHigh’s online education for a raft of reasons that run from anxiety to bullying, exclusion to SEN, it’s no surprise that pastoral care (or in Interhigh speak, ‘Health and Wellbeing’) are taken seriously.
-There are six full-time pastoral leaders, an online health and wellbeing assessment tool, an online safeguarding system, one-to-one counselling where necessary and safeguarding reviews every few months by the Academic Council (led by Dame Erica Pienaar, Chancellor Emeritus of InterHigh).
+Given the 3500 children who have swerved mainstream education for a raft of reasons that run from anxiety to bullying, exclusion to SEN to embrace King’s InterHigh’s online education, it’s no surprise that pastoral care (or in King’s InterHigh speak, ‘Health and Wellbeing’) is taken seriously and seems to be ramping up further under Harrold’s headship.
+There are six full-time pastoral leaders, plus dedicated co-ordinators for each year group, an online health and wellbeing assessment tool, an online safeguarding system, one-to-one counselling where necessary and safeguarding reviews every few months by the Academic Council (led by Dame Erica Pienaar, Chancellor Emeritus of King’s InterHigh).

-Bullying seems almost non-existent here – I spoke to two children, 13 and 15, both of whom had been victims of bullying at mainstream school, who talked happily of their friends at InterHigh (including kids from Cayman Islands, Sri Lanka and Hawaii – a useful network for future summer holidays!) and were thriving.
-And there is an active knowledge of children and their personal issues – for example, children who find ‘joining in’ a total nightmare are forced to interact publicly.
+Bullying seems almost non-existent here – I spoke to Robyn and Ben Larg (pictured above), then 13 and 15, both of whom had been victims of bullying at mainstream school, who talked happily of their friends at King’s Interhigh (including those from the Cayman Islands, Sri Lanka and Hawaii – a useful network for future summer holidays) and were thriving.
+And there is an active knowledge of children and their personal issues – for example, children who find ‘joining in’ a total nightmare are not forced to interact publicly.

 Positive.
 One parent I talked to felt the school had really understood and ‘got a handle’ on her kids and loved the fact that she was much more a part of their education with regular end of term reports and a fully operational parent portal.
-InterHigh is not without its issues – apparently in the early days of COVID the server couldn’t cope, though feedback is the problem was quickly dealt with.
-Children shouldn’t expect InterHigh to be an easy ride– there’s a lot of homework, up to two hours a day.
+King’s InterHigh is not without its issues – some busy, less tech-savvy parents hadn’t realised when their children weren’t filing homework though this is an area the school has now tightened.
+Children shouldn’t expect King’s InterHigh to be an easy ride– there’s a lot of homework, up to two hours a day.

 If you’re used to paying private school fees, it’s time to start smiling.
-InterHigh charges £3800 max per year though, that said, you can tack on £400 for each GSCE over and above the 5 core subjects.
-Four A levels cost £4450 per year.
-A levels are a more wincy £1625-1775 per year.
-There are also 10 scholarships a year granted to high achieving students and some means-tested bursaries
+King’s InterHigh charges £4500 max per year though, that said, you can tack on £350 for each assured GSCE subject and £525 for each GSCE over and above the 5 core subjects.
+Four A levels cost £5750 per year.
+Exam entries are also paid for by parents – from £170 up to £300 for each subject.
+There are 10 scholarships a year granted to high achieving students and some means-tested bursaries

 THE MUDDY VERDICT